 The Musee d'Orsay is, hands-down, one of the world's richest and most exciting museums.
-Its permanent collection houses countless great works by masters of early modern art, including Matisse, Monet, Degas, Van Gogh, and Rodin.
-The Musee d'Orsay also curates several major temporary exhibits throughout the year, as well as hosting not-to-be-missed special events.
-All of these reasons account for why the Musee d'Orsay is a Paris must-see attraction.
+Its permanent collection houses countless great works by masters of early modern and impressionist art, including Matisse, Monet, Degas, Van Gogh, and Rodin.
+The museum also curates several major temporary exhibits throughout the year, as well as hosting not-to-be-missed special events.
+All of these reasons account for why this museum regularly tops the list of Paris's most interesting attractions.

 - During Paris' low season (November to March)